martasko24/whisper-3/README.md

 ## Approach

-A Transformer sequence-to-sequence model is trained on various speech processing tasks, including multilingual speech recognition, speech translation, spoken language identification, and voice activity detection.
+A Transformer sequence-to-sequence model trains on various speech processing tasks, which include:
+* multilingual speech recognition,
+* speech translation,
+* spoken language identification,
+* voice activity detection.

 These tasks are jointly represented as a sequence of tokens to be predicted by the decoder, allowing a single model to replace many stages of a traditional speech-processing pipeline.
 The multitask training format uses a set of special tokens that serve as task specifiers or classification targets.

 ![Approach](https://raw.githubusercontent.com/openai/whisper/main/approach.png)

 ## Setup

-We used Python 3.9.9 and [PyTorch](https://pytorch.org/) 1.10.1 to train and test our models, but the codebase is expected to be compatible with Python 3.8-3.11 and recent PyTorch versions.
-The codebase also depends on a few Python packages, most notably [OpenAI's tiktoken](https://github.com/openai/tiktoken) for their fast tokenizer implementation.
+You should use Python 3.8-3.11 and recent PyTorch versions, although we used Python 3.9.9 and [PyTorch](https://pytorch.org/) 1.10.1 to train and test our models.The codebase also depends on a few Python packages, most notably [OpenAI's tiktoken](https://github.com/openai/tiktoken) for their fast tokenizer implementation.
 You can download and install (or update to) the latest release of Whisper with the following command:

     pip install -U openai-whisper